For customers using app.clio.com, please refer to our North American Terms of Service.

 2.3 Subscriber shall ensure that Users and Registered Clients comply with this Agreement.
 Subscriber shall be responsible for the acts and omissions of the Users and the Registered Clients.
 Without limiting the generality of the foregoing, Subscriber is responsible for any disclosure of Content arising out of features enabled by Users.

-2.5 Subscriber shall not modify, reverse engineer, adapt or otherwise tamper with the Service, except as mandated by law, or modify another website so as to falsely imply that it is associated with the Service, Themis, or any other service provided by Themis.
+2.5 Subscriber shall not modify, disassemble, reverse engineer, adapt or otherwise tamper with the Service, except as mandated by law, or modify another website so as to falsely imply that it is associated with the Service, Themis, or any other service provided by Themis.

 2.6 Subscriber shall not use the Service in any manner which may infringe Intellectual Property Rights or in any manner which is unlawful, offensive, threatening, libellous, defamatory, pornographic, obscene or in violation of the terms of this Agreement.
+Users must not remove any proprietary notices or labels from the Service.

 2.8 Except for the non-exclusive licence granted pursuant to this Agreement, Subscriber acknowledges and agrees that all ownership, licences, Intellectual Property Rights and other rights and interests in and to the Service shall remain solely with Themis.
 Subscriber is not entitled or permitted to use the Service otherwise than through the medium of the internet-hosted version deployed by Themis.
+The Themis name, logo, and related marks are its property and may not be used without written permission.

 2.9 Themis reserves the right, at any time, in its sole discretion, to take any action deemed necessary with respect to Content that breaches the terms of this Agreement, including removal of such Content.